 We celebrated it at Max restaurant, Matalino (honestly I wouldn’t recommend the place though, the food is just ok while the venue is crap) I mean they cramped 30 visitors in a small room, it was so small you have to move out of the room to go to the other side of the room.

-Service is satisfactory, but not really good, and for the price of 24,000 I think it’s not worth it.
+The service is satisfactory, but not good, and for the price of 24,000, I think it’s not worth it.

 I will give the food and the place two out of five stars, definitely not going back there.

-Still it was a great birthday and my son enjoyed it along with family.
+Still, it was a great birthday, and my son enjoyed it along with his family.

 I blame myself though I should’ve checked the function room thoroughly and yet I forgot about it.

-You see, when you’ve been lacking sleep for the past year with an ever changing habit formation comparable to a slot machine you’ll get my drift.
+You see, when you’ve lacked sleep for the past year with an ever-changing habit formation comparable to a slot machine, you’ll get my drift.

-the Global Magnitsky Act is alive and well and this spells a lot of trouble for people like Duterte as well as his followers.
+The Global Magnitsky Act is alive and well, which spells a lot of trouble for people like Duterte and his followers.

-It’s a pain in the ass for China and other countries who hates human rights.
+It’s a pain in the ass for China and other countries that hates human rights.

-Personally I have no qualms about weaponizing human rights, as I see it the ideology where human rights rests upon is already a weaponized one since its initial inception.
+I have no qualms about weaponizing human rights; as I see it, the ideology where human rights rests is already a weaponized one since its initial inception.

-I mean everything that requires a clash of ideas is already a source of conflict, albeit I am happy that once and for all, victims of human rights abuses have a way of getting back at its perpetrators.
+I mean, everything that requires a clash of ideas is already a source of conflict, albeit I am happy that once and for all, victims of human rights abuses have a way of getting back at their perpetrators.

-My main concern though is who determines who’s a human rights violator?
+My main concern, though, is who determines who a human rights violator is?

-With this I think we need to go back and re-visit the Nuremberg trials after World War two.
+With this, we need to go back and re-visit the Nuremberg trials after World War Two.

-Anyway I am nursing a really bad case of stiff neck and headache.
+Anyway, I am nursing a nasty case of stiff neck and headache.